opplafy/bae-tenant-service/README.md

-# bae-tenant-service
+# BAE Tenant Service

-BAE plugin for monetizing access to tenants
+This BAE plugin supports the monetization of the access rights to tenants configured in an Opplafy FIWARE deployment.

+This plugin requires both, Tenant Manager and Token Service Opplafy services to be deployed in the environment.